iotaledger/tangle.js/libs/anchors/README.md

 const channelDetails = await IotaAnchoringChannel.create(SeedHelper.generateSeed(), { encrypted: true });

-// Creation of a new private channel by the Author
-// Channel details contains all the relevant info about the channel just created const channelDetails = await IotaAnchoringChannel.create(SeedHelper.generateSeed(), { isPrivate: true });
+// Creation of a new private channel by the Author const channelDetails = await IotaAnchoringChannel.create(SeedHelper.generateSeed(), { isPrivate: true });
 // same but with masked payloads const channelDetails = await IotaAnchoringChannel.create(SeedHelper.generateSeed(), { isPrivate: true, encrypted: true });